zendesk/maxwell/docs/docs/producers.md

 The producer uses the [Google Cloud Java Library for Pub/Sub](https://github.com/GoogleCloudPlatform/google-cloud-java/tree/master/google-cloud-pubsub) and uses its built-in configurations.

+# Google Cloud BigQuery
+***
+To stream data into Google Cloud Bigquery, first there must be a table created on bigquery in order to stream the data into defined as `bigquery_project_id.bigquery_dataset.bigquery_table`.
+The schema of the table must match the outputConfig.
+The column types should be defined as below

+- database: string
+- table: string
+- type: string
+- ts: integer
+- xid: integer
+- xoffset: integer
+- commit: boolean
+- position: string
+- gtid: string
+- server_id: integer
+- primary_key: string
+- data: string
+- old: string

+See the Google Cloud Platform docs for the [latest examples of which permissions are needed](https://cloud.google.com/bigquery/docs/access-control), as well as [how to properly configure service accounts](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances).

+Set the output stream in `config.properties` by setting the `bigquery_project_id`, `bigquery_dataset` and `bigquery_table` properties.

+The producer uses the [Google Cloud Java Bigquery Storage Library for Bigquery](https://github.com/googleapis/java-bigquerystorage) [Bigquery Storage Write API documenatation](https://cloud.google.com/bigquery/docs/write-api).
+To use the Storage Write API, you must have `bigquery.tables.updateData` permissions.

+This producer is using the Default Stream with at-least once semantics for greater data resiliency and fewer scaling restrictions

 # RabbitMQ
 ***
 To produce messages to RabbitMQ, you will need to specify a host in `config.properties` with `rabbitmq_host`.
 This is the only required property, everything else falls back to a sane default.